MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/Allfiles/M09_APP_Lab_setup.md

     b.
 Select the **Data** tab

     c.
-Add two room records for one of the buildings in Tunisia
+Add two room records for the building in Tunisia

     d.
-Add one room record for the building in Morocco
+Add one room record for each of the buildings in Morocco

-7. Visit data
+6. Visit data

     a.
 Select **Visit** table